 After all, you can have a super fun day at Scape Park Cap Cana, it doesn’t matter if you are a family or an individual traveler.
 Especially the zip lining and the blue lagoon are belonging to the must-visits of Punta Cana and guarantee unique experiences.
 Furthermore, Scape Park Cap Cana is fitting in the tropical environment and offers some great fun and water action with all the water-based activities.
 Children will love all of this.
-The park also has an amazing photo system, which unfortunately is a little bit expensive, so better do not count on that and bring your own phone.
-Cameras are officially not allowed in the park and I would not bring my DSRL due to all the action and water involved, but a water-proof smartphone is doable.

 In case Punta Cana is just the start of your holiday and you are planning to explore the Dominican Republic on your own pace during a self-drive tour or a road-trip then you have the chance to get most attractions of Scape Park Cap Cana elsewhere in a more natural environment (and usually cheaper).
 So in this case, I would recommend you a well-crafted itinerary to see all the things the Dominican Republic has to offer.

 However, if you are only staying in the Punta Cana area (like for most of the all-inclusive holidays in Punta Cana) and are planning multiple activities during your stay in Bavaro and surrounding, plus zip lining (the main attraction) is one of them, then Scape Park is a great deal for you.
 It is also recommendable if you are visiting with children and are looking for family activities, as they simply will love all the different water activities.